Graduate Certificate Programs

 The number of graduate credits within a graduate certificate program cannot

-be less than 9 or more than one-half of the credits necessary for a related
+be less than 9 or more than half of the credits necessary for a related

 master's degree.
 Certificate programs approved prior to the implementation of